Robin Goldwasser

 Robin Goldwasser (born August 14, 1966) is an American singer and playwright.
-She is a graduate of Sarah Lawrence College.
 She is the co-writer of the musical People Are Wrong! with Julia Greenberg.
-She has a character in the play, as does the producer, her husband, John Flansburgh of They Might Be Giants.
-The musical opened at the Vineyard Theater in New York in November 2004, starring Robin, John Flansburgh, Erin Hill, David Driver, and Maggie Moore.
+Goldwasser has a character in the play, as does the producer, her husband, John Flansburgh of They Might Be Giants.

+Works

-Robin has sung on They Might Be Giants and Mono Puff tracks, including the Austin Powers: The Spy Who Shagged Me song, "Doctor Evil", "The Poisonousness" and "Electric Car", and has toured with both bands.
+Robin has sung on They Might Be Giants and Mono Puff tracks, including the Austin Powers: The Spy Who Shagged Me song "Doctor Evil", "The Poisonousness" and "Electric Car", and has toured with both bands.
 She also sings on the People Are Wrong!
 CD.

-She was in a band called the Last Car from 2005-2007, whose Mr. T-themed songs have appeared on the TMBG Podcast.

-Her voice is prominently featured in the audiobook editions of John Hodgman's books of fake trivia, speaking the titles of chapters and sub-sections, and also the phrase "Power Move!" before each of Hodgman's examples of same.